r4stl1n/Deity/README.md

 Deity
 =====

-Requirments: python-paramiko
+Requirments: python-paramik

 Deity is a kippo plugin that identifies dictionary attacks against it then issues the same attack against the attacker.
 After it gains access it can execute additional commands.
 Kippo by default does not have any sorta plugin interface.
 So we just backpack on the logger interface